-Perhaps the forefront of the fight for democratic rights in 2017 is in Hong Kong.
-China is trying to bully them to submit to their “One China” policy and incorporate them into their oppressive system of government.
-The 7 million people in Hong Kong are fighting exceptionally hard to cling onto their voting rights, which has resulted in physical fights breaking out in some Hong Kong courts while people battle for their right to self-govern.
-Just think.
-The most populous country on this planet is ruled by repression.
-If our job is, as Sagan says “to preserve and cherish the pale blue dot”, then we need to look at China and ask serious questions of ourselves.
-1.3 billion people.
-How is that approximately one in every six human beings on planet Earth lives in a system where the people do not have a say in how their society is governed?
-Comparisons between the modern Chinese communist party and Napoleon may be overwrought but elements of the analogy hold.
-A more direct comparison was a previous leader, Chairman Mao, who took a page right out of Orwell’s book.
+Perhaps the country at the forefront of the fight for democratic rights in 2017 is Hong Kong.
+China is trying to bully them into submitting to their “One China” policy, but many of the seven million strong population in Hong Kong are trying to cling onto their voting rights, which has resulted in physical fights breaking out in some Hong Kong courts.
+The most populous country on our planet is ruled by repression.
+If our job is to, as Sagan said, “preserve and cherish the pale blue dot”, then the political situation in China should give us pause for thought about our global progress.
+How is it that approximately one in every six human beings on planet Earth is ruled by a system where the people do not have a say in how their society is governed?

 Consider the use of the word “comrade” in Animal Farm.
-At the beginning of the book, it is a symbol of the equality that Old Major thought should exist on the farm.
-In the end, Napoleon bans the word altogether.
-Language becomes weaponized and is not free.
+At the beginning of the book, it was a symbol of the equality that Old Major thought should exist on the farm before Napoleon banned the word altogether.
+Language was weaponised.
 Modern day China routinely bans words that it does not like.
-The official line is that they are doing it in the name of keeping the Chinese language pure.
 When China declared herself as a Republic in 1912, there was no official language.
 Strangely, it took until the year 2000 for Mandarin to be declared the legitimate one.
-This made sense on a macro level but it has been used to subdue other languages and parts of society.
-Moreover, other languages cannot even be referred to as such, and communist party officials insisted that alternatives to Mandarin must be referred to as “Dialects” lest they interfere with the political agenda.
-60 million people speak Cantonese and this cannot now be referred to as a language.
-There was an outcry when people found out that the local news in the regions where it is spoken would no longer be read out in Cantonese.
-This was done without consulting the people.
-Xi Jinping and the rulers of the communist party believed it was in the best interests of the country.
-There is no comeback for people to declare they disagree with this, and vote Xi and his cronies out at the ballot box and change course.
-That is why the Chinese government regularly uses force to implement its policies as they know that people would not accept it if it was democratic.
+Whilst sensible on a macro level, it has been used to subdue other languages.
+In fact, languages cannot even be referred to as such, and communist party officials insisted that alternatives to Mandarin must be referred to as “dialects”.
+For example, sixty million people speak Cantonese, which cannot now be referred to as a language.
+There was an outcry when people in areas that spoke Cantonese discovered that their local news would no longer be read out in their native tongue.
+There was no comeback for people to disagree with this, and vote Xi and his cronies out at the ballot box.
+That is why the Chinese government regularly resorts to using force to implement its policies.

-The song that the animals sing, “Beast of Burden”, is eventually censored.
-It undergoes transmogrifies into “Comrades of Napoleon”, underscoring further how language is to be used as ammunition in the battle to quash free thought.
+The song sung by the animals, “Beast Of Burden”, was eventually censored before its transmogrification into “Comrades Of Napoleon”, underscoring how language was used as ammunition in the battle to quash free thought.
 The Muslim district of Uyghur in Eastern China speaks its own language, Turkic.
-China is trying to constrain this while they inhumanely clamp down on their way of life.
-Mandarin as a weapon.
-The Chinese communist party is trying to deny the Uyghur Muslims their right to religious freedoms.
-They will use any tool they can to callously stamp out their rights.
+China is trying to constrain this whilst also inhumanely clamping down on the Turkic way of life.
+Moreover, the Chinese communist party is also trying to deny the Uyghur Muslims their right to religious freedoms.

-Maybe Bashar Al-Assad in Syria would best personify Orwell’s “fierce looking boar” Napoleon if he lived in the Twenty-First century.
-Part of the modernising of savage autocrats is that they look a lot smarter than they used to.
+Bashar Al-Assad in Syria also personifies how Orwell’s “fierce looking boar” has modernised.
 You never see Bashar not looking suitably dapper.
-In fact, to glance at him, you would never think that he has the blood of 400,000 Syrians on his hands.
-When the Revolution in Syria started, the people changed the lyrics of the popular song “God, Syria, Bashar” to “God, Syria, Freedom” in an interesting inverse case where the people began to militarise the language of the regime to further their own desire to be free.
-If a society is truly free then language does not need to be weaponized or controlled by any side.
-Therefore, it is critical that we protect freedom of expression and the right to dissenting voices.
+To glance at him, you would never think that he has the blood of 400,000 Syrian people on his hands.
+When the Revolution in Syria began, the protestors changed the lyrics of the popular song “God, Syria, Bashar” to “God, Syria, Freedom” in an interesting inverse case where the people began to militarise the language of the regime to further their own desire to be free.
+If a society is truly free then language does not need to be controlled on any side.
+This is why dissenting voices are so essential.
 Once we stop this in any way, we allow language to be used as a means to a political end.
 This does not mean that free societies are automatically off the hook.
 It remains a battle here too.
 A quick look at the fates of Snowden and Assange highlights the extent to which the mainstream do not allow voices that highlight their own hypocrisy.
 It is a constant battle but at least in free, democratic societies there is less of an uphill struggle.
 In Ireland, Irish News and Media has exerted such a large corporate stranglehold that the World Press Freedoms Report reduced our ranking because it viewed it as a threat to openness and transparency.
 However, a quick look at the bottom ranked countries on their report will show that there is a strong correlation between countries that are run by dictators and diminished press freedoms.

-In Russia, Microsoft’s “LinkedIn” company has been added to the banned list.
+In Russia, Microsoft’s “LinkedIn” company was banned.
 What a grave danger it must pose.
-Vladimir Putin is, in some sense, the best example of how oppressors like Napoleon have adapted to the early Twenty-First Century.
-He has managed to convince lots of Russians that he is democratically elected by being pictured with leaders of Western countries and smiling for the cameras.
-Putin is the grandmaster of modern propaganda.
-He decided, cleverly, to harness the great power of the internet to trick people by employing a factory of people to disseminate false information, thereby trying to undermine free societies.
-The results have been stunningly successful.
-By undermining democracy, people think that democratic systems of governance are not that important.
-When Russia TV and his army of bots deceive large numbers of Russians people and people in the West that there is not that much difference between a dictatorship and a democracy, it is job done for him.
-The deception is sublime but implicit.
-Whether overt or not, the propaganda is real and effective.
+Vladimir Putin is in some sense the best example of how oppressors like Napoleon have adapted to the early twenty-first century.
+As Kasparov noted, Putin managed to convince many Russians that he was democratically elected by being pictured with leaders of western countries.
+Putin remains the grandmaster of modern propaganda.
+He tricked people by employing a factory of people to disseminate false information, thereby undermining free societies.
+The results were stunningly successful.
+By undermining democracies, people believed that democratic systems of governance were not that important.
+When Russia TV and his army of bots deceived large numbers of people that there was not that much difference between a dictatorship and a democracy, it legitimised his autocracy in the eyes of many.